Lightweight Directory Access Protocol: Schema

+Security vulnerabilities

+LDAP injection

+LDAP injection is a computer security attack similar to SQL injection that can occur when an application implementing LDAP fails to properly sanitize user input.

+As an example, consider an LDAP search query that allows the user to search people by their name, the cn attribute.
+A malicious user might replace a valid name with the * character, which matches any object with the cn attribute.
+If the application is vulnerable to this attack, it may display attributes that the searching user is not authorized to see.

+LDAP injection vulnerabilities are mitigated by escaping variables.
+Escaping is accomplished with two distinct encoding functions — one for Distinguished Names and one for search strings — because they each allow different special characters.
+Some web frameworks come with escaping built in.

+Man-in-the-middle attacks

+Like other parts of TCP/IP, LDAP was originally created without encryption.
+This makes it vulnerable to man-in-the-middle attacks, in which attackers intercept credentials during the bind process.
+This attack can be mitigated by requiring LDAPS or StartLDAP during every bind involving credentials.

 Variations

-A lot of the server operation is left to the implementor or administrator to decide.
+Much of the server operation is left to the implementor or administrator to decide.
 Accordingly, servers may be set up to support a wide variety of scenarios.

 For example, data storage in the server is not specified - the server may use flat files, databases, or just be a gateway to some other server.
-Access control is not standardized, though there has been work on it and there are commonly used models.
+Access control is not standardized, though there are commonly used models.
 Users' passwords may be stored in their entries or elsewhere.
 The server may refuse to perform operations when it wishes, and impose various limits.

 Most parts of LDAP are extensible.
 Examples: One can define new operations.
 Controls may modify requests and responses, e.g. to request sorted search results.
 New search scopes and Bind methods can be defined.
 Attributes can have options that may modify their semantics.